moltenform/lnzscript/lnzscript_html_doc/rst/lnz_02_examples.rst

 	Summary:

 	- When referring to a filepath, one must type 'c:\\\\myfile.txt' and not 'c:\\myfile.txt'
-	- Keyboard.send can be used to emulate both typing and Control- keyboard shortcuts
+	- Keyboard.send can be used to simulate both typing and Control- keyboard shortcuts

 `Video 2, Opening Firefox Tabs <http://jamon.ben.googlepages.com/movlnz_02_screencast_fftabs.htm>`_